AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/customizing.md

 }
 ```

 Then, we create a class that inherits [NodeWidgetBuilder]().
-As shown in the autoprompt, we need to implement two functions, one that returns a widget and the other that verifies the correctness of the [Node]().
+As shown in the autoprompt, we need to implement two functions:
+1. one returns a widget
+2. the other verifies the correctness of the [Node]().

 ```dart